 - Breakfast is served.

 *Note: This schedule may vary due to inclement weather, saint days or festivals.
 All activities, in the event of rescheduling, are always included during the program.

-- 7 days, 6 nights accommodations at 4 star boutique hotel, based on two guests in a classic room.
+- 7 days, 6 nights in 4 star boutique hotel set on a beautiful canal, based on 2 guests in a classic room.
 Upgrade to a superior room with canal view is available upon request.

 - Daily breakfast and maid service

 - Welcome dinner including a Chef’s tasting dinner.
 Wine and beverages not included.

 - 3 cooking classes, followed by lunch or dinner including the food that was prepared in the cooking class.
 Wine and water included.